 - Is it possible to start a blog and make some money for free?

-I am addressing both the questions here.
-You’ll see that I am sticking to a minimum budget and I do think that some things are worth paying for if you are determined to succeed:
+I am addressing all the questions in this step by step guide.
+You’ll see that I am sticking to a minimum budget and I do think that some things are worth paying for if you are determined to succeed.

-- How Much Does It Cost to Host Your Own Blog?
+- How Much Does It Cost to Host Your Own Blog: Domain and Hosting Costs

 - How to Make a Blog Look Professional (And How Much Does it Cost)?